tamisoft/api-examples/php-demo/README.md

 [Documentation](/php-demo/emotion/README.md)

 ### Face Race
-The Face Race Demo showcases the Kairos Face Recognition API by allowing the user to upload a photo and allowing the systme to detect the ethic breakdown of the largest face in the image.
+The Face Race Demo showcases the Kairos Face Recognition API by allowing the user to upload a photo and allowing the system to detect the ethic breakdown of the largest face in the image.
 [Documentation](/php-demo/facerace/README.md)

 ### Recognize